 Benjamin Franklin wasn't lying when he supposedly once said, “If you fail to plan, you are planning to fail.”
 Like with all new diet and lifestyle changes you need all the tips, advice and planning to be successful.
-So today I'm giving you a few tips that have been extremely useful for me in my journey to eating a plant based diet.
+So today I'm giving you a few tips that have been extremely useful for me in my journey to eating a vegan diet.

 1. Join the community